derwaldgeist/repro-production-flag/Readme.md

 After a while, error messages about failed requests to <https://localhost> are being displayed.
 If you reload the browser with Ctrl+R, it's even more obvious.
 In a real app, logging into the app isn't possible anymore in this state.

 If you remove the `test:ssl` package, the app just works fine.

+The problem only occurs if `meteor run android-device` is called right after `meteor reset`.
+If the app is run on the device for a second time, it works.